 These services don’t require permits so they can respond quickly, subject to availability.
 They do all the carrying, loading and tidying up afterwards, saving you time and effort.
 Show them what needs to go, and they will make sure it gets to the van and is disposed of at an appropriate site.
-At Any Clearance we charge a £49.99 call out fee and £25 per cubic yard of mixed waste.
+At Any Clearance we charge a van fee once per job and £25 per cubic yard of mixed waste.
 You can view our full pricing guide here to get an idea of how much your house clearance will cost.

 Whoever you choose, asking the questions above will help protect you and prevent waste being disposed of improperly.
 Here at Any Clearance, we have your peace of mind at the centre of what we do.
 Because of that, we automatically issue digital waste transfer notes to every customer and are always happy to discuss our processes for house clearances and rubbish disposal.
 We make every effort to give back to the community and minimise your impact on landfill by donating and recycling where we can.

 Anytime you hire someone to take away your rubbish, be mindful that you can be fined up to £5,000 if your waste is fly-tipped and tracked back to you.

 We hope you have found some useful ideas here to make your house clearance go smoothly.
 We are proud to serve the Bristol area alongside other local businesses that will help you maximise your time and budget when it comes to tackling those big jobs.

 If you have any questions about house clearance, we are more than happy to chat to you on the phone on 01934 744 700.
 Or, go ahead and tell us about what you’re getting rid of in our handy online enquiry & booking form.